image

 What is the transmission nominations process?

-For a given border point, a network user nominates the required transmission capacity under the relevant shipper pair via (a) the NET4GAS information system (tryGas), (b) the system of an adjacent TSO, or (c) the system of the Czech market operator (OTE) in case the network user is registered with OTE.
+For a given border point, a network user nominates the required transmission capacity under the relevant shipper pair via (a) the NET4GAS information system (CAMS), (b) the system of an adjacent TSO, or (c) the system of the Czech market operator (OTE) in case the network user is registered with OTE.
 All these information systems are interconnected, and thus all transmission nominations and re-nominations are exchanged without delay.

 Network users submit nominations by 14:00:00 on the respective gas day for the following gas day.